 In 1994 WISE hired a Youth Violence Prevention and Community Outreach Coordinator, expanding the mission to not only respond as a crisis center, but to advocate for social justice through education.
 Today WISE outreach programs reach an average of over 5000 people annually.

-In 2001 WISE rented the first apartment to serve as a confidential emergency shelter for women fleeing violence.
-WISE is a member of the Upper Valley Housing Consortium, and sponsors women and families working to rebuild their independence.
+In 2001 WISE rented its first apartment to serve as a confidential emergency shelter for women fleeing violence.

 In 2013 WISE purchased a Safe Home realizing the dream to have its own warm, nurturing and holistic space where victims can be safe and begin their journey towards healing and self-sufficiency.

-● You have a right to have complaints concerning WISE services heard.
-To do this, you may make a complaint to the Assistant and/or the Executive Director.
-If no resolution is reached, you may make a formal complaint to the WISE Board of Directors.
+- You have a right to have complaints concerning WISE services.
+To do this, you may make a complaint to the Assistant and/or Executive Director.
+If no resolution is reached, you may make a formal complaint to the WISE Board of Directors

-● It is the policy of WISE to provide educational programs and/or support to victims/survivors of sexual violence, domestic violence and stalking regardless of age, health status (including HIV-positive), physical, mental or emotional ability, sexual orientation/identity, gender identity/expression, socio-economic status, race, national origin, parental responsibility, language, immigration status, or religious or political affiliation.
+- It is the policy of WISE to provide educational programs and/or services to victims/survivors of gender-based violence regardless of gender identity/expression/perception, age, health status (including HIV-positive), physical, mental or emotional ability, sexual orientation/identity, socio-economic status, race, national origin, parental responsibility, language, immigration status, or religious or political affiliation.